 SELF PORTRAIT

-Bondi PAVIlion THEATRE
+Bondi PAVIlion SHOWS

-With deep respect to the victims of the Bondi Beach terror attack, we would like to honour them and their families with a post-show tribute and talk session that everyone can share in.
-The work-in-progress shows will be presented at the Bondi Pavilion Theatre supported in part by Waverley Council’s Local Creative Collaborations Program.
+Self Portrait is a work-in-progress season that exists at a difficult moment in time.
+With great respect to the victims of the Bondi Beach terror attack, I would like to honour them and their families with a post-show tribute session.
+Two work-in-progress shows will be presented at the Bondi Pavilion Theatre supported in part by Waverley Council’s Local Creative Collaborations Program.

 3 June 2026 at 7:30 PM